Eshwar-1/SampleProject/README.md

 # SampleProject
-This is a Sample Project of my own
+This is a Sample Project of my own.